bor0/gidti/manuscript/chapter5.md

 If we check the type of the hole, we get that the goal is `prf : a = a`, so changing the hole to a `Refl` completes the proof.
 Idris was able to automatically infer the proof by directly substituting definitions.

-To prove the existence of a successor, i.e. `Succ x`, per intuitionistic logic we need to construct a pair where the first element is `x`, and the second element is `Succ x`:
+To prove the existence of a successor, i.e. `Succ x`, per intuitionistic logic we need to construct a pair where the first element is `x` and the second element is `Succ x`:

 ```
 total our_second_proof : MyNat -> (MyNat, MyNat)